adgayle/aws-saa-study-guide/saa.md

 * Consolidate to S3 for paying account or dedicated account for logs
 * Can log all API calls to AWS (since everything uses an API call)

-## Security Groups
-* Up to 5 applied to each EC2 instance
-* All outbound allowed by default
-* All inbound blocked by default
-* Stateful
-* Changes are immediately effective
-* There is no deny just allow

 ## Elastic Load Balancers (ELB)
 Load Balancers spread load across resources to provide services
 * Application Load Balancer (ALB)